muhammad-usman-108/React-with-Chart.JS/README.md

 The aim of this project is to visualize the data in react.js.
 The Chart.js library of javaScript have great support in react.

 ---
-You can find the detail in my Medium article published in The Startup
+You can find the detail in my Medium article published in "The Startup"

 https://medium.com/swlh/data-visualization-with-react-chart-js-be5e238bc302